User guide · Phase 1

 Three regions, top to bottom and left to right:

 - Outline rail— a live table of contents on the left.
 Click any entry to jump to its heading.
+Every jump — from the outline, the breadcrumb, a cross-reference, or Back / Forward — centers its target in the viewport and gives it a brief highlight so it’s easy to spot.
 The active item highlights as you scroll or move the caret.
 Drag the rail’s right edge to resize it (or focus the handle and press ← / →, hold Shift for larger steps).
 Double-click the edge — or press Homewhile it’s focused — to reset to the default width.
 Your chosen width persists per browser.

 - Paper — the document surface itself, with a statline below reporting article count, section count, word count, and the active numbering scheme.